Confessions of a Pop Group: Recording

 Although these features are now things that modern hard-disk recording includes as standard, being able to do these things for the first time in history was a thrilling experience.
 For example, in the song "Confessions 1, 2 & 3" there's a horn solo that originally just felt late rather than just lazy.
 Using digital editing techniques I was able to time-slide individual notes around until I got just the feel I was after.
 I was able to go through all of the tracks on all of the songs and erase small annoyances that previously I didn't have the precision to do - such as electrical pops in the middle of notes, or the squeaking of the piano stool.
 I rarely erase gasps of breath during vocals though - as I prefer just to automate a brief, minor volume reduction for a more natural result.

 The group overcame the issue of deciding what a "normal" recording level for the machine's digital tape was by setting the machines' levels so that they and the SSL mixing desk had the same amount of headroom.
 The original version of "Mourning the Pass of Time" (the final part of "The Gardener of Eden" suite) was part of a demo with a 'feel' the band did not want to repeat, but the demo's musical structure faltered at the end, and using digital editing, Jezar rescued the part of the demo, re-arranged the order of the pieces, and blended it seamlessly into another version of it recorded several weeks later with a different setup, which Jezar cites as the biggest triumph of using digital recording, seeing as it may have been impossible to achieve this using analogue recording.

 The drum machine-based second half of the album gave Jezar the opportunity to have fun with sequencing and programming.
 Weller was displeased with Jezar's initial mix of the album, feeling he copied too much from "modern productions from the charts," so Weller monitored the following mixes.
-"Initially, I thought his approach a little too conservative," Jezar recalled, "but in hindsight I'm glad of the way it worked out because the line I was going down would have made the end result sound extremely dated - whereas I think the final result still stands up to scrutiny today."
+"Initially, I thought his approach a little too conservative," Jezar recalled, "but in hindsight I'm glad of the way it worked out because the line I was going down would have made the result sound extremely dated - whereas I think the final result still stands up to scrutiny today."